 Almond milk seemed to appear on supermarket shelves overnight, didn’t it?
 And not just one or two brands for us to choose from either, the market was literally flooded.
-I’m still trying to pinpoint the article someone wrote or the event that may have occurred to set the avalanche off.
+I’m still trying to pinpoint the article someone wrote or the event that occurred to set the avalanche off.

-Don’t get me wrong, I couldn’t be happier about alternate milks like almond and coconut milks hitting the ‘mainstream’.
+Don’t get me wrong, I couldn’t be happier about alternative milks like almond and coconut milks hitting the ‘mainstream’.
 However, as with all commercial endeavours, profit is one of the main drivers where most companies are concerned.
 You want almond milk we’ve got almond milk!
 In a rush to get the next fad product out some have arrived with a stack of unfavourable ingredients.
 Many of which lend themselves more to preserving shelf life than promoting health so reading labels is a must.

-I regularly make almond milk and other nut milks at home and I can assure you all you need are almonds, water, a pinch of salt and maybe a sweetener like dates, honey, maple syrup, rice malt syrup or stevia if you feel like it.
+I regularly make almond milk and other nut milks at home and can assure you all you need are almonds, water, a pinch of salt and maybe a sweetener like dates, honey, maple syrup, rice malt syrup or stevia if you feel like it.
 That’s it.
 Three to four ingredients is all it takes.

 Which almond milks to buy